eduardoreisalvarenga/micro-reddit/README.md

 # Blogger App

-> A minimalist copy of reddit, micro-reddit
+> A minimalist copy of reddit, micro-reddit.
+This project aims to build some of reddit functionalities

 ## Built with